System on a chip: Personal computers

+On modern laptops and mini PCs, the low-power variants of AMD Ryzen and Intel Core processors use SoC design integrating CPU, IGPU, chipset and other processors in a single package.
+However, such x86 processors still require external memory and storage chips.

 Structure

 An SoC consists of hardware functional units, including microprocessors that run software code, as well as a communications subsystem to connect, control, direct and interface between these functional modules.

 Functional components

 Processor cores

 An SoC must have at least one processor core, but typically an SoC has more than one core.
 Processor cores can be a microcontroller, microprocessor (μP), digital signal processor (DSP) or application-specific instruction set processor (ASIP) core.
 ASIPs have instruction sets that are customized for an application domain and designed to be more efficient than general-purpose instructions for a specific type of workload.
 Multiprocessor SoCs have more than one processor core by definition.

-Whether single-core, multi-core or manycore, SoC processor cores typically use RISC instruction set architectures.
-RISC architectures are advantageous over CISC processors for SoCs because they require less digital logic, and therefore less power and area on board, and in the embedded and mobile computing markets, area and power are often highly constrained.
-In particular, SoC processor cores often use the ARM architecture because it is a soft processor specified as an IP core and is more power efficient than x86.
+The ARM architecture is a common choice for SoC processor cores because some ARM-architecture cores are soft processors specified as IP cores.